Skip to main content

 Specify:

-• <gateway> — The IP address from the server subnet that you assign as the gateway to the global router when you connect networks and subnets. connecting networks and subnets.
+• <gateway> — the IP address from the server subnet that you designated as the gateway to the global router when connecting networks and subnets.

 4. Save the file.